pkra/ebookcraft2018/01-mathml/mathml.md

 # MathML is not used natively

 * MathML is not maintained
+* MathML is not used natively
+* MathML is not supported by browser vendors
+* Limitations of "native" implementations
+  * MathML's limitations
+  * implementations are partial
+  * gaps in existing implementations
+  * require specialized fonts
+  * Innumerable nasty little bugs

+Either native MathML implementations are not used or web developers do not care.

+???
+* MathML is not maintained
   * MathML 3 2010
   * MathML 3 second edition 2014